 Mike Grott, Manager | Phone (765) 494-5319 |

-The metabolism unit has space to collect feces and urine from up to eight animals (male or female) and stanchions for up to 10 animals for intensive studies.
+The metabolism unit has space to collect feces and urine from up to 8 animals individually (male or female), and stanchions for up to 10 animals for intensive studies.
 All animals can be individually fed and milked in place using a portable milker.
-It is also equipped with a small milk room containing a 300-gallon, self-contained refrigerator tank to store milk from cows milked in the metabolism area.
+It is also equipped with a small milk tank room containing a 300-gallon, self-contained refrigerator tank to store milk from cows milked in the metabolism area.
 The analytical laboratory, adjacent to the metabolism unit, has a walk-in cooler and freezer for storage of animal samples and processed feed.

 An underground cement storage tank is used to collect liquid manure from the herd barn, tie- stall barns and the parlor.
 This waste is then pumped over an inclined-screen solids-liquid separator.
 Recovered solids are stored and composted prior to being returned to the cropland.
 The liquid portion goes to a two-cell lagoon; effluent from the second cell can then be pumped to tanks at the herd barn for use in flushing.
 Excess liquid waste from the lagoon is then disposed of on cropland, utilizing nutrients in a growing crop.